The Snow Report

 Despite the typical spring lift, inventory is still dramatically below where it was a year ago.

-• Across the city, total available homes remain unusually low
+• Total available homes citywide remain unusually low

 Until more sellers decide to come to market, that imbalance is likely to continue driving competition.